Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 Now I'd like to touch on our initial progress with North American sales recapture, talk about our sales initiatives we're putting in place to recapture sales over time and provide a couple of highlights from our international results.

 In North America, we recaptured approximately one-third of our forfeited mattress sales.
 This recapture figure would have been higher were it not for the impact of the hurricanes and the deteriorating performance of one large customer.
 Nevertheless, we are encouraged by our initial performance, particularly because we are in the early stages of implementing our recapture strategy.

 Recapture, thus far, is driven entirely by the strength of our brands as our existing retail partners lean into our products and take share in the marketplace.
-While some retailers have leaned into our products already, others are constrained by their existing slotting agreements, which prevent them from interiorly modifying their retail floor plans.
+While some retailers have leaned into our products already, others are constrained by their existing slotting agreements, which prevent them from materially modifying their retail floor plans.
 As these agreements begin to expire, we expect to see increased representation from these retailers, primarily benefiting our Sealy and Stearns & Foster brands.

 Our recapture strategy hinges on the following four areas of growth: increased velocity of our products in our current customers; increased balance of share with current customers; increased presence in the form of new doors in markets that are currently underpenetrated following the forfeiture of Mattress Firm's 3,500 doors; and lastly, win our fair share of direct-to-consumer business on the Internet.